influxdata/sandbox/documentation/static/tutorials/create-alert.md

 GROUP BY host, time(10s)
 ```

-In the `Values` section you need to `Send Alert where queryReq is Greater Than 10`.
+In the `Conditions` section you need to `Send Alert where queryReq is Greater Than 10`.
 You should see a visual representation of the alert below that:

 ![Alert Threshold](/images/alert-threshold.png)